AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 ## Abstract

-*Short Description (Compact description, used in schedule or social media) Please write between 200 and 1500 characters.*

 Rigid transformation in 3D are complicated due to the multitude of different conventions and because they often form complex graphs that are difficult to manage.
 In this talk I will give a brief introduction to the topic and present